Rhoana/rhoana-website/README.md

-# Harvard DS10 / STAT10 Course Website
+# RhoANA Website with VCG style by Tica & Fritz

 ## Install